 An easy peasy twist on a classic, this Chicken Chilli Con Carne is easy, healthy and totally delicious – plus it can be made in under 30 minutes – perfect for busy weeknights!

-To say I have a chilli con carne obsession would be an understatement – I just love a good chilli – I love the flavours, it’s simple to make and can easily be made in double or even triple quantities to stash away in the freezer for future homemade ready meals.
+To say I have a chilli con carne obsession would be an understatement – I just love a good chilli!
+I love the flavours and the fact it’s simple to make and can easily be made in double or even triple quantities to stash away in the freezer for future homemade ready meals.
 In fact, so far on this blog I have already shared 6 different versions of chilli – including my Quick Beany Chilli, my Sweet Potato Chilli and my absolute favourite, Slow Cooked Chilli Beef.
 But I am always looking for ways of reinventing this delicious classic.

 So I began toying with the idea of a chicken chilli – I have fallen head over heels in love with boneless, skinless chicken thighs, lately – OK maybe that’s a slight exaggeration, but I really do like them for their fab combination of flavour, convenience, and nutritiousness.
 Plus they are really good value for money, meaning you can ether save some pennies or afford to trade up to better quality chicken. 🙂